JohnDanielTejero/CPL-Inventory-Management-System/README.md

 ## Overview
 Inventory management system for Jumpstart which has the following features:<br/>
-<strong>NOTE: </strong> This project is currently on progress and thus the highlighted are the only ones finished as of
-11/13/22!

 - `Authentication and Authorization`
-- Real-time monitoring and managing of sales
+- `Real-time monitoring and managing of sales`
 - `Monitoring and managing suppliers information`
 - `Sorting product via categories`
 - `Manage multiple branches stocks`